rbturnbull/torchapp/docs/setup.rst

     if __name__ == "__main__":
         MyApp().main()

-If you wish to include the app in a python package, it is easiest to use the poetry dependency management system.
-In the pyproject.toml file add the main method of your app to the scripts section like this:
+If you wish to include the app in a Python package, it is easiest to use the Poetry dependency management system.
+In the ``pyproject.toml`` file add the main method of your app to the scripts section like this:

 .. code:: toml

     [tool.poetry.scripts]
-    executable = "path.to.script:MyApp.main"
+    myapp = "path.to.script:MyApp.main"
+    myapp-tools = "path.to.script:MyApp.tools"

-For example, if the name of the executable was going to be ``logistic`` and the path to the file from the base directory was ``logistic/apps.py`` and the subclass of TorchApp was called ``LogisticApp``, then the following would be added to pyproject.toml:
+For example, if the name of the executable was going to be ``logistic`` and the path to the file from the base directory was ``logistic/apps.py`` and the subclass of TorchApp was called ``LogisticApp``, then the following should be added to ``pyproject.toml``:

 .. code:: toml

     [tool.poetry.scripts]
     logistic = "logistic.apps:LogisticApp.main"
+    logistic-tools = "logistic.apps:LogisticApp.tools"

 Pre-commit Hooks